 Luckily, with a proper understanding of the Florida law, such disputes can be greatly minimized.
 If a landlord fails to know the Florida law, they can get into trouble.

-Not only does the dwelling unit have to be up to all health codes, but landlord responsibilities extend much further than just health codes.
+Not only does the dwelling unit or premises have to be up to all health codes, but landlord responsibilities extend much further than just health codes.
 For example, they must provide a tenant written notice of eviction, or else that eviction is illegal, no matter if it's a multi-family or single-family home.

 If you are a landlord or tenant in Florida, here is an overview of the rental laws you should be familiar with and can use to avoid common tenant disputes over things like the lease agreement of the applicable building.

-Overview of Florida Landlord-Tenant Laws
+Overview of Florida Residential Landlord Tenant Laws

-Required Landlord Disclosures According to Florida Landlord-Tenant Law
+Required Landlord Disclosures

 - Radon.
-Levels of radon surpassing federal and state guidelines have been detected in certain buildings in Florida.
+Levels of radon in housing surpassing federal and state guidelines have been detected in certain buildings in Florida.
 Exposure to radon causes lung cancer.
 As such, landlords are required to include a warning on all leases.
 As per Fla.
 Stat.
 Ann. § 404.056, all lease agreements must include this warning: “RADON GAS.”

 - Fire Protection.
 For buildings over three stories high, landlords must tell new renters about the availability of fire protection.

-Florida Security Deposit Limit and Return
+Florida Security Deposit Laws: Limits and Returns

-- Can landlords keep part of the tenant’s security deposit?
+- Can Florida landlords keep part of the tenant’s security deposit?
 Yes, under certain circumstances, landlords can keep all or part of the renter’s deposits.

 Small Claims Lawsuits in Florida